 - 6 uncooked bratwurst

 - 6 brat buns split

-- Place a medium cast iron skillet on the low heat zone grates.
-Add the oil and butter.
+- Place a cast iron skillet on the grill grates and add the oil and butter.
 Heat until the butter is melted, swirling the skillet to coat.
-Add the onions and cook, stirring occasionally, 5 to 10 minutes or until just softened.
+Add the onions and cook, stirring occasionally, 7 to 10 minutes or until just softened.
 Pour in the beer and heat until simmering.
-Add the bratwurst to the skillet and arrange the onions around the brats.
+Add the bratwurst to the skillet and nestle the brats in the onions.

-- Close the lid and cook, turning the brats often, 20 minutes or until the onions are caramelized, the bratwurst is lightly brown an instant read thermometer inserted into center of the brats registers 160°F.
+- Close the lid of the grill and cook, turning the brats often, for 20 minutes or until the onions are caramelized, the bratwurst is lightly brown and an instant read thermometer inserted into center of the brats registers 160°F.